ycarpenter/convert-photo2text/README.md

+# IN PROCESS

-# Converter text from photo
+# App to converter text from photo

 This app allows users to extract text from images using OCR (Optical Character Recognition) technology.
 This app was built with React Create App.